sourcegraph/about/content/blogposts/2023/cody-vscode-0-8-release.md

 ### Changelog

-See the [changelog](https://github.com/sourcegraph/cody/blob/main/vscode/CHANGELOG.md) for a complete list of changes, or the notes on the [GitHub release](https://github.com/sourcegraph/cody/releases).
+See the [changelog](https://github.com/sourcegraph/cody/blob/main/vscode/CHANGELOG.md) and [GitHub releases](https://github.com/sourcegraph/cody/releases) for a complete list of changes.

 ### Thank you